 As engineering branches diversify into specialised disciplines, systems engineering is becoming more and more relevant.
-Smart infrastructure, fast and reliable transportation, real-time communication, intelligent business processes are only a few of the areas where it is being intensively practised.
-Parallelly, as there has been a surge in demand amongst international students, it is slowly being recognised as one of the best engineering courses for future.
+Smart infrastructure, fast and reliable transportation, real-time communication, and intelligent business processes are only a few of the areas where it is being intensively practised.
+Parallelly, as there has been a surge in demand amongst international students, it is slowly being recognised as one of the best engineering courses for the future.
 Furthermore, a growing number of individuals are also venturing into a career in research, for instance, as a research assistant in a scientific discipline at a university.
 Read on to know what else is in store.

 This Blog Includes:

 Systems engineering is finding applications not just in STEM-related fields but in a variety of disciplines.
-These range from bio-systems, businesses and energy systems to logistics engineering, web applications and Information Science Engineering and aerospace systems.
+These range from bio-systems, businesses and energy systems to logistics engineering, web applications Information Science Engineering and aerospace systems.
 Companies across sectors are making use of it to integrate themselves with efficient technology and equipment along with easing the burden on costs.
-Some career profiles pertaining to these specializations have been given a rundown below.
+Some career profiles about these specializations have been given a rundown below.
 A degree in systems engineering can help pave your way to work in the sectors of:

 - Infrastructure Systems